noctarius/castmapr/README.md

 CastMapR - MapReduce for Hazelcast

+# Please Note

+This project is discontinued in favor of the new MapReduce API integrated in Hazelcast 3.2.
+Please see the Hazelcast [documentation preview](https://docs.google.com/file/d/0B96T_cfRa_uxWU1vNFNCOHl2Rms) to find out on how to use the new API.

 # What is CastMapR

 CastMapR is a MapReduce implementation on top of Hazelcast 3.
 Currently it supports MapReduce algorithms on IMap, Multimap and IList.